Tufts-University/Denoising2PImages/README.md

     conda activate Denoising
     ```
 ## Training and Eval
 **09/22/2022 Update:** We have added an option for using .json config files to specfiy your run parameters.
-Additionally, there is now support for hybrid .json and argparsing to make it easier to modify your config for eval vs. training without having multiple config files.
+Additionally, there is now support for hybrid .json and argparsing to make it easier to modify your config for evaluation vs. training without having multiple config files.

 To train any model, you have several options to specify the run options:
 1. Call all args and utilize argparsing (old implementation):